RLE-Foundation/rllte/docs/api_docs/xploit/policy/off_policy_double_actor_double_critic.md

 ---
-Deterministic actor network and double critic network for off-policy algortithms like `DrQv2`, `DDPG`.
+Double deterministic actor network and double critic network for off-policy algortithms like `DDPG`, `TD3`.
 Here the 'self.dist' refers to an action noise instance.